SuperOfficeDocs/superoffice-docs/docs/en/company/learn/index.md

 # Companies

-All information related to a company – be it your customer, partner or supplier – is stored on the Company card/screen in SuperOffice CRM.
+All information related to a company – be it your customer, partner or supplier – is stored on the Company card/screen.
 This card provides you with an instant snapshot of the company in one screen.

 ![Company screen -screenshot][img3]